RoHS Guide in Electronics: RoHS, WEEE and Lead-Free FAQ

 How are products tested for RoHS compliance?

 Portable RoHS analyzers, also known as X-ray fluorescence or XRF metal analyzers are used for screening and verification of RoHS compliance.
 Other Products are also available to check presence of Hazardous Substances.

-Which companies are affected by the RoHS Directive?
+Which companies are affected by the RoHS Guide and Directive?

 Any business that sells applicable electronic products, sub-assemblies or components directly to EU countries, or sells to resellers, distributors or integrators that in turn sell products to EU countries, is impacted if they utilize any of the restricted materials.

 RoHS 1 restricts the use of 6 hazardous substances – Lead (Pb), Mercury, Cadmium (Cd), Hexavalent chromium (Cr6+), Polybrominated biphenyls (pbb), Polybrominated diphenyl ethers (PBDE) in electrical and electronic equipment (EEE).

 What is RoHS 2?

 The RoHS 2 added 4 more hazardous substances to the restricted list thus increasing the list to 10.
 These are – Bis(2-Ethylhexyl) phthalate (DEHP), Benzyl butyl phthalate (BBP), Dibutyl phthalate (DBP), Diisobutyl phthalate (DIBP).

 RoHS 3, or Directive 2015/863 was published in 2015 by the EU.
 It adds 4 additional restricted substances to the orginal list of six, as cited under RoHS 1.
 Suppliers have time until July 22, 2019 to meet these provisions.

 What is RoHS 5?